-At a Glance:John M. Becker has been a Project Contributor since December 2010, has written 533 entries and currently lives in Washington DC.
+At a Glance:John M. Becker has been a Project Contributor since December 2010, has written 2583 entries and currently lives in Washington DC.

-Becker has appeared as a guest on major news and political shows including ABC’s World News Tonight, Nightline, and Good Morning America; NBC’s Today Show; Fox’s Alan Colmes Show; MSNBC’s Ed Schultz Show and Live with Al Sharpton, and the Associated Press Television Network.
+Becker has appeared as a guest on major news and political shows including ABC’s World News Tonight, Nightline, and Good Morning America; NBC’s Today Show; CNN's Newsroom; Fox’s Alan Colmes Show; MSNBC’s Ed Schultz Show and Live with Al Sharpton, and the Associated Press Television Network.

 In addition to his full-time work as an LGBT rights activist, Becker is an accomplished classical musician, holding the master of music degree in vocal performance.
-A native of Wisconsin, Becker now lives in Washington, D.C. with Michael and their puppy Rosie.
+A native of Wisconsin, Becker now lives in Washington, D.C.

 John M. Becker: Recently Filed